mpiress/midpy/README.md

 ![Build Status](https://github.com/mpiress/midpy/blob/main/imgs/framework_workflow.png)

 <p align="justify">
-As observed in Figure 1, a series of stages to manipulate the input tasks into the dispatcher is introduced.
-These stages are structured as a workflow in which input tasks are organized into pre-defined chunk sizes, reordered based on an affinity strategy, and submitted to execution.
-As support, the dispatcher creates and manages temporary queues, and workers consume such queues in an on-demand manner, according to the relationship between queues and workers, which is pre-established using unique identifiers.
+As observed in Figure 1, a series of steps are performed in the dispatcher to coordinate the input tasks.
+First, the input tasks are organized into chunks with pre-defined sizes, performed sequentially in the next stage to achieve high-affinity partial computations between tasks.
+The result of a high-affinity selector is sent to execution according to the number of workers, considering task distribution rules defined in the selector stage.
+As support, the dispatcher creates and manages temporary queues.
+According to the relationship between queues and workers, workers consume such queues in an on-demand manner, which is pre-established using unique identifiers.
 </p>

 <p align="justify">